 The Sleeping Bear Dunes National Lakeshore is the dominant land entity in Glen Arbor Township.
 See Photo 3-4 and Map 3-7.
 Its presence assures preservation of much of the Township's natural beauty.
 The Park attracts a large number of visitors, resulting in pressure for additional visitor services from the private sector.
-Total recreational visits for 2012 were 1,531,560 a significant increase, 12% from visits of 1,348,304 in 2011 (National Park Service).
+Total recreation visits for 2003 were 1,143,857, a small drop from total recreation visits of 1,190,754 in 2002 (National Park Service).
 Development of the park is guided by the General Management Plan which was approved in 1979 by the Midwest Regional Director of the National Park Service.
 Drafts of subsequent management plan updates have been prepared, but none adopted.